 6. Government incentives

-Make sure to research about these before you lock your decision.
+Make sure to research these before you lock your decision.

 Some websites where you can find relevant info are: